 Seeing people scavenging junk in Sydney is not an unusual sight.
 Who wouldn’t like to dive in for the chance to find usable and even valuable items for free?
-During these times of uncertainties, economic struggles, and challenges brought about by the global pandemic, some Sydney residents have sorted to junk scavenging that has resulted in mixed opinions towards such activity.
+During these uncertainties, economic struggles, and challenges brought about by the global pandemic, some Sydney residents have sorted to junk scavenging, resulting in mixed opinions towards such activity.

 Does this activity bring opportunities or liabilities to the residents of Sydney?
-Well, it depends on who you’re talking to and where you live.
+It depends on who you’re talking to and where you live.
 Opinions on this topic are extremely polarising.
 Some may be happy and some may abhor this type of action.

 Let’s discuss the different benefits and negative impacts rubbish scavenging brings from different points of view.